Mileage in Two wheelers – Proven & useful tips

 3. Avoid Overloading

-Minimizing the load on the bike can help improve mileage.
+Minimising the bike’s load can help improve mileage.
 Overloading the bike increases the engine’s workload, leading to higher fuel consumption.

 4. Clean Air Filters